Discovering the Network Granger Causality in Large Vector Autoregressive Models: Monte Carlo Experiments

-Before the comprehensive experiment, we carried out a small experiment to illustrate the superiority of the selection result by our FDR-controlled approach to those by the lasso and adaptive lasso selections.
-An $N\times1$ vector ${\by}_{t}=$ for $t=-50,\dots,T$ is generated from the stationary VAR(1) model for $N=20$ and $T=100$, with $\mathbf{u}_{t}\sim \text{i.i.d.}N(\mathbf{0},\mathbf{I}_{N})$.
-The sparse $\bPhi$ is generated as described in Section \ref{subs:design} in such a way that the elements in the diagonal and $j$-diagonals for $j=-2,-1,1,2$, are non-zero.
-Figure \ref{figure:prelim} shows heatmaps of the frequencies with which the ($i,j$)th element of $\bPhi$ is selected as nonzero by different methods in 1000 replications.
-Figure \ref{figure:prelim}(a) shows the true sparsity pattern in $\bPhi$, and Figures \ref{figure:prelim}(b), (c), and (d) report the results using the lasso, adaptive lasso, and Procedure \ref{proc:asy}, respectively, with assigning the target FDR level $q=0.2$.
+Figure \ref{figure:prelim} shows heatmaps of the frequencies with which the ($i,j$)th element of $\bPhi$ is discovered as nonzero by different methods in 1000 replications.
+Figure \ref{figure:prelim}(a) shows a heatmap of the absolute values of elements in $\bPhi_1$, and Figures \ref{figure:prelim}(b), (c), and (d) report the results using the lasso, adaptive lasso, and Procedure \ref{proc:asy} with the target FDR level $q=0.2$, respectively.
 The overall frequency of false positives by the lasso is very high, and for certain elements unreasonably so (shown by dark blue).
 The adaptive lasso reduces overall false positives, but cannot do so sufficiently for the elements wrongly selected in large numbers by lasso.
 In addition, some nonzero $\phi_{ij}$'s are selected too infrequently by lasso, which is largely inherited by adaptive lasso (shown by very weak red).
-Meanwhile, when the multiple testing procedure is used, the frequency of false positives is evenly spread among the elements and well controlled.
+Meanwhile, when Procedure \ref{proc:asy} is used, the frequency of false positives is evenly spread among the elements and well controlled.
 Furthermore, nonzero elements are selected more evenly than the (adaptive) lasso.
 These suggest that the proposed inferential methods can provide more stable and reproducible results for discovering the network Granger causality than existing popular estimation methods.

 { {./images/} }